complete-dope/complete-dope.github.io/_posts/2025-01-26-JS-Django-Event-Loop.md

 Each worker process runs in a single event loop and the loop stays alive for the entire process lifetime and this is how celery also works

+Runserver is multithreaded by default , that means if spawned 10 threads and each thread requests the server if works concurrently ...
+But why cant this be mimicked by async requests?